DCoder206/notebook-to-py/README.md

 ## Description

-This Go-based tool converts Jupyter Notebook files (`.ipynb`) into Python script files (`.py`).
+This tool converts Jupyter Notebook files (`.ipynb`) into Python script files (`.py`).
 The script reads a `.ipynb` notebook file, extracts the code and markdown cells, and outputs the code in a `.py` file format.
 Markdown cells are converted into Python comments, making it easy to preserve documentation alongside the code.

 ### Features:
 - Converts Jupyter notebook code cells into executable Python code.